 Fungal diseases of fuchsia

-- Botrytis blight – Grayish-brown mold is often the first sign of botrytis blight, a fungal disease that results in spotted, discolored flowers.
+- Botrytis blight – Grayish brown mold is often the first sign of botrytis blight, a fungal disease that results in spotted, discolored flowers.
 In time, buds rot and fail to open.
 Leaves and stems wilt and drop from the plant.

 - Rust – This fungal disease begins as small, orange-brown spore masses, primarily on the underside of fuchsia leaves.
 As rust disease progresses, upper leaf surfaces turn brown or yellow before dropping from the plant.

 - Rot – Fuchsias are susceptible to root and crown rot, which causes leaves to become stunted and discolored before dropping from the plant.
 Root rot is easy to spot by the rotted, mushy roots.
-Rot, which is usually deadly, is generally the result of poorly drained soil, crowding or overwatering.
+Rot, which is usually deadly, is generally the result of poorly drained soil, crowding, or overwatering.

 Viral Diseases in Fuchsia Plants

 Fuchsia plants are prone to several viral diseases, including tomato spotted wilt and impatiens necrotic spot virus.
-Symptoms include curled, spotted leaves, and stunted growth.
+Symptoms include curled, spotted leaves and stunted growth.
 Both are spread by thrips, which are difficult to remove because they dig deep into blossoms, buds, and other hard-to-reach areas.

-Often, the best recourse for viral diseases in fuchsia plants is to destroy the diseased plant, which prevents spread of disease to neighboring plants.
+Often, the best recourse for viral diseases in fuchsia plants is to destroy the diseased plant, which prevents the spread of disease to neighboring plants.

-Encourage beneficial insects such as ladybugs, lacewings and pirate bugs, which help keep thrips in check.
-Insecticidal soaps, neem oil and botanical, pyrethrin-based products may help.
+Encourage beneficial insects such as ladybugs, lacewings, and pirate bugs, which help keep thrips in check.
+Insecticidal soaps, neem oil, and botanical, pyrethrin-based products may help.
 If possible, avoid toxic insecticides that kill bees and other beneficial insects.